 1. Perform the process of settings up your

-.condarc file according to the instructions in the SET ME UP screen for Conda.
+.condarc file according to the instructions in the Set Me Up page for Conda.

 2. Install a package from your Artifatory Conda repository: